Apple Podcasts Subscriptions lets you turn listeners into paying supporters by providing early access and exclusive episodes to your fans.

 4. Enter the verification code sent to the email address used to set up your account.

-6. Next, fill out your author details and choose the category that best describes your show.
+6. Next, fill out your author details and choose the category that best describes your new podcast.

 7. Next, add your show’s cover art.
-If you need ideas or inspiration, check out this post on how to make an engaging podcast cover.
+If you need help, ideas or inspiration, check out this post on how to make an engaging podcast cover using Canva.

 Now that your RSS.com account is set up, you will next need to upload a trailer or your first episode in your RSS.com dashboard.

-✨ You’ll need at least one public trailer or episode to submit your show to Apple Podcasts Connect.
-If you don’t complete this critical step, you will not be able to set up Apple Podcasts Subscriptions through Apple Podcasts Connect.
+🚨 You’ll need at least one public episode or trailer to submit your show to Apple Podcasts Connect.
+If you don’t complete this required step, you will not be able to set up Apple Podcasts Subscriptions through Apple Podcasts Connect.

 Step 2.
 Create an Apple Podcasts Connect Account

-Apple Podcasts Connect is your destination for submitting and managing your podcast and subscriptions.
+Apple Podcasts Connect is where you submit and manage your podcast and subscriptions.

 After you’ve set up your Apple Podcasts Connect account, you’ll need to join the Apple Podcasters Program, and complete your agreement.

-Once your show has been reviewed and approved, you will now need to join the Apple Podcasters Program, a $19.99/year membership that allows creators to set up Apple Podcasts Subscriptions.
+Once your show is reviewed and approved, you’ll need to join the Apple Podcasters Program.
+This $19.99/year membership allows you to offer premium episodes and paid subscriptions through Apple Podcasts.

 You can now select how early you’d like to release episodes to your subscribers.